-- CalViva Health members in all demographic groups and in all service areas in which the Plan is licensed. - Network providers, including physicians, facilities, hospitals, ancillary providers, and any other contracting or subcontracting provider types. - Aspects of care, including level of care, health promotion, disease management, integrated care management, continuity of care, appropriateness, timeliness, and clinical effectiveness of care and services covered by the Plan.
+- CalViva Health members in all demographic groups and in all service areas in which the Plan is licensed. - Network providers, including physicians, facilities, hospitals, ancillary providers, and any other contracting or subcontracting provider types. - Aspects of care, including level of care, health promotion, wellness, chronic conditions management, care management, continuity of care, appropriateness, timeliness, and clinical effectiveness of care and services covered by the Plan.

-- Health disparities through support of activities and initiatives that improve the delivery of health care services and patient outcomes. - Communication ensuring culturally and linguistically appropriate care. - Behavioral health aspects of care integration to monitor and evaluate the care and service provided to improve behavioral health care in coordination with other medical conditions. - Provider performance relating to professional licensing, accessibility and availability of care, and quality and safety of care/services, including provider and office associate behavior, medical recordkeeping practices, environmental safety, and health promotion. - Services covered by the Plan, including preventive care; primary care; specialty care; ancillary care; emergency services; behavioral health services; diagnostic services; pharmaceutical services; skilled nursing care; home health care; Long-Term Services and Supports (LTSS); Community Based Adult Services (CBAS); services for Local Education Agencies (LEA), regional centers and local government health programs; and long-term care (LTC) that meets the special, cultural and linguistic needs of all members. - Inpatient, outpatient and home care, including monitoring and evaluating the care and service provided for quality and meeting cultural and linguistic needs. - Internal administrative processes related to service and quality of care, including customer service, enrollment services, provider relations, provider qualifications and selection, confidential handling of medical records and information, case management services, utilization review activities, preventive services, health education, information services, and quality improvement.
+- Health disparities by supporting activities and initiatives that improve the delivery of health care services, patient outcomes, and reduce health inequities. - Communication to meet the cultural and linguistic needs of all members. - Behavioral health aspects of care integration by monitoring and evaluating the care and service provided to improve behavioral health care in coordination with other medical conditions. - Provider performance relating to professional licensing, accessibility and availability of care, quality and safety of care and services, including practitioner and office associate behavior, medical record keeping practices, environmental safety and health, and health promotion. - Services covered by the Plan, including preventive care; primary care; specialty care; telehealth; ancillary care; emergency services; behavioral health services; diagnostic services; pharmaceutical services; skilled nursing care; home health care; long term care (TLC); long-term services and supports (LTSS); and Community Based Adult Services (CBAS), which meets the special, cultural and linguistic, complex or chronic needs of all members. - Internal administrative processes related to service and quality of care, including customer service, enrollment services, provider relations, practitioner and provider qualifications and selection, confidential handling of medical records and information, case management services, utilization review activities, preventive services, health education, information services, and quality improvement.